lucapresicce/Bayesian-Transfer-Learning-for-GeoAI/README.md

 ```{r, echo = F, eval = F, collapse = TRUE}
 setwd(".../Bayesian-Transfer-Learning-for-GeoAI")
 ```
 where `".../"` represents the path on the user's machine, and then, the directory path where this repository should be placed before executing the scripts.
-The best option is to clone this repository on the local machine, by executing the following block of code into a `shell`.
+The best option is to clone this repository on the local machine, by executing the following block of code in a `shell`.
 Once the location to clone this repository is chosen, open the command line and execute:
 ```{sh}
 git clone https://github.com/lucapresicce/Bayesian-Transfer-Learning-for-GeoAI.git
 ```